vvvv/The-Gray-Book/reference/language/patches.md

 * [Group Patch](groups.md)

 ## Document Patch
 Every .vl document has at least one patch, the document patch which gives an overview of the content in the document.
-The document patch of the active document can always be reached via the shortcut `Alt+P`.
+The document patch of the active document can always be reached via the shortcut <kbd>Alt+P</kbd>.

 ![](../../images/language/vl-DocumentPatch.png)
 <center>Section of the document patch of VL.CoreLib.vl</center>